SalesforceCommerceCloud/sfcc-sample-apps/README.md

 `yarn start:dev` (development mode) or
 `yarn start` (production mode)

-8. Access the application on http://localhost:3000
+8. To access the application, open the browser to http://localhost:3000

 You can optionally test the sample application:
 `yarn test`